bytecodealliance/wasmtime/docs/metaref.rst

 Cretonne uses two separate type systems for operand kinds and SSA values.

+.. module:: cdsl.typevar

 Type variables
 --------------

-Instruction descriptions can be made polymorphic by using :class:`Operand` instances that refer to a *type variable* instead of a concrete value type.
+Instruction descriptions can be made polymorphic by using :class:`cdsl.operands.Operand` instances that refer to a *type variable* instead of a concrete value type.
 Polymorphism only works for SSA value operands.
 Other operands have a fixed operand kind.

-.. autoclass:: cdsl.typevar.TypeVar
+.. autoclass:: TypeVar
     :members:

 If multiple operands refer to the same type variable they will be required to